Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 Troubleshooting guide: When your courses are not displayed

-Announcing Online Class URL
+Announcing Online Class URLs

-- Please note that only entering the URL will not create a link.
-Click the
+• Please note that only entering the URL will not create a link.
+Click the Link icon on the editing screen to complete the link creation process.

-- It is helpful to input the meeting ID and passcode along with the online class URL so that students can also easily join from their tablets.
+• It is helpful to input the meeting ID and passcode along with the online class URL so that students can also easily join from their tablets.

 After you have finished entering information, click the “Proceed to Confirmation Screen” button at the bottom, then click “Register” to submit your information.

-Using ITC-LMS’s Functions
+Using UTOL’s Functions

-The ITC-LMS functions are listed below.
+The UTOL functions are listed below.
 For more details on how to use each function, please see the manual, which can be downloaded from the “Manual” button in the upper right corner after logging in.

-- Course Materials: This feature allows you to distribute class materials.
+• Course Materials: This feature allows you to distribute class materials.
 For more details on how to use this feature, please see the “Upload Materials” page.

-- Assignments: This feature allows you to upload reports and other assignments online.
+• Assignments: This feature allows you to upload reports and other assignments online.
 For more details on how to use this feature, please see the “Prepare Assignments” page.

-- Quizzes: This feature allows you to conduct online tests.
+• Quizzes: This feature allows you to conduct online tests.
 It enables you to set a time limit for answering questions or to automatically grade multiple-choice questions.
 For more details on how to use this feature, please see the “Prepare Quizzes” page.

-- Surveys: This feature allows you to take surveys from students.
+• Surveys: This feature allows you to take surveys from students.

-- Manage Attendance: This feature allows you to manage attendance by sending a “one-time password” to attendees via Zoom or other means and asking them to enter it.
-For more details on how to use this feature, please see the pages “Prepare for Confirming Attendance in Classes,” “Let Your Students Know the Code for Attendance,” and “Confirm Attendance.”
+• Manage Attendance: This feature allows you to manage attendance by sending a “one-time password” to attendees via Zoom or other means and asking them to enter it.
+For more details on how to use this feature, please see the pages “Prepare for Confirming Attendance in Classes”, “Let Your Students Know the Code for Attendance” and “Confirm Attendance”.

-- Forums: This is a “bulletin board” feature that allows students and instructors to exchange opinions and ideas.
+• Forums: This is a “bulletin board” feature that allows students and instructors to exchange opinions and ideas.

 Using UTokyo’s IT Systems